JackeyLove36/Data2020-Final-Project/README.md

 # Data2020-Final-Project
 This is the Final Project of Data 2020: Statistical Learning in Spring 2024.
 We study datasets including the Fragile Families and Child Wellbeing Study.

-Final Project Group 5 Members:
+Final Project （Group 5） Members:
 Jinyu Wang*, Letian Yu*, Xiaoyan Liu*, Yijia Xue*, Ziao (Ollie) Zhang*

 Affiliations: